GeeekerAndy/QQImitation/README.md

 # QQImitation

-A instant messaging application as course design.
+A instant messaging application that mimics Tencent QQ.